Welcome to The Division of Media, Communication and Performing Arts.

-Programmes in Media, Film and Public Relations have been delivered at Queen Margaret University since 1981, and programmes in Performing Arts since 1971.
-All programmes in the Division aim to provide students with the breadth of knowledge, skill and understanding to pursue relevant careers and vocations in the rapidly changing world of the 21 st century » More.
+The Division is formed by two subject areas: Media, Film and Public Relations & Performing Arts.
+Courses in Media, Film and Public Relations have been delivered at QMU since 1981, and course in Performing Arts since 1971.
+All courses in the Division aim to provide students with the breadth of knowledge, skill and understanding to pursue relevant careers and vocations in the rapidly changing world of the 21st century.

-The quality of the division’s teaching is recognised academically and professionally, and its programmes in Public Relations are the only ones in Scotland accredited by the Chartered Institute of Public Relations (CIPR).
+The quality of ourteaching is recognised academically and professionally, and our coruses in PR are the only ones in Scotland accredited by the Chartered Institute of Public Relations (CIPR).
 The division provides a stimulating and challenging environment where students combine academic study with creative practical work across the media and performing arts.
 Students have the opportunity to gain experience through placement work and benefit from links with businesses and professional practitioners, as well as Edinburgh’s unique artistic and cultural events, festivals and organisations.
-Some of the undergraduate programmes provide exchange opportunities at La Trobe University, Melbourne; Malmö University, Sweden ; Brock University, Ontario; University of Nebraska, Lincoln; and Slippery Rock University, Pennsylvania.
+Some of the undergraduate courses provide exchange opportunities at La Trobe University, Melbourne; Malmö University, Sweden ; Brock University, Ontario; University of Nebraska, Lincoln; and Slippery Rock University, Pennsylvania.

 The media industries are a significant component of the global economy and employment in them is highly sought after.
 Media have a major role in shaping contemporary culture and society, providing information, enjoyment, and at times provoking controversy.
 Public Relations is a profession which has become increasingly important in organising relations between business, the media and the wider society.

-All degree programmes in Media, Film and Public Relations at QMU combine academic and critical study with training in media production and public relations practice and provide opportunities for students to gain practical experience.
-As students progress through the programmes they specialise in specific areas of interest and gain the knowledge and skills to work independently and with small groups that will be a valuable resource in their future careers.
+All degrees in Media, Film and Public Relations at QMU combine academic and critical study with training in media production and public relations practice and provide opportunities for students to gain practical experience.
+As students progress through the courses they specialise in specific areas of interest and gain the knowledge and skills to work independently and with small groups that will be a valuable resource in their future careers.

 The study of Performing Arts at QMU enables students to connect with Edinburgh’s unique artistic environment of internationally recognised Festivals and innovative theatre and dance companies.
 Graduates of QMU will be able to draw on that experience throughout their professional lives.